MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/rds-remotefx-vgpu.md

 ## RemoteFX vGPU requirements

+Requirements for host systems:
 - Windows Server 2016
 - DX 11.0 compatible GPU with WDDM 1.2 compatible driver
 - Windows Server RD Virtualization Host role enabled (enables Hyper-V Role)
 - Server with a CPU that supports SLAT (Second Level Address Translation)
+- Guest VM running Windows Server 2016

+Guest VM requirements:

 - Guest VM running a Windows Enterprise client (Windows 7 with Service Pack 1, Windows 8.1, Windows 10)
-- Guest VM running Windows Server 2016

-Requirements for guest VMs:
 - OpenGL and OpenCL functionality is only available in Windows 10 or Windows Server 2016
 - DirectX 11.0 is only available with Windows 8 or newer Guest VMs
 - Windows 7 SP1 Guest VM requires latest updates and also does not support OpenGL/OpenCL.
 - Remote Desktop Session Host is only supported with RemoteFX vGPU if it is running as a [personal session desktop](rds-personal-session-desktops.md).

+See [Supported configuration for Remote Desktop Services](rds-supported-config.md) for more information about GPU requirements.
+For guest VMS, make sure to review [VDI deployment - supported guest OSs](rds-supported-config.md#vdi-deployment--supported-guest-oss).

 ## Install RemoteFX vGPU